nijuyonkadesu/preemptive-impressions/homework/homelab/plans.md

 Controling system with the help of telegram bot?? (umm)

-[TODO] - run systemd services using quadlet - dont't use k8s for this (Use, astolfo the arch user for this?)
-0. notify when the system is up or shutdown
+- dont't use k8s for this (Use, astolfo the arch user for this?)
+- notify when the system is up or shutdown

 1. run a local telegram bot server?
 2. other helpful commands that administers the PC